 Consideration for core perspective credit will occur during the processing of transfer credit.
-If they are accepted as specific equivalent or as distribution credit in a particular discipline, they fulfill the core perspective requirement in that discipline as long as the course is at least three credits (four credits for science requirement).
+If they are accepted as specific equivalent or as distribution credit in a particular discipline, they fulfill the core perspective requirement in that discipline as long as the course is at least three credits (3 lecture credits plus 1 lab credit for science requirement).